-The Board of Directors Town of Lockport Industrial Development Agency
+The Board of Directors

-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of Town of Lockport Industrial Development Agency (the Agency), a business-type activity, which comprise the balance sheet as of December 31, 2020, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, and we have issued our report thereon dated February 10, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of Town of Lockport Industrial Development Agency (the Agency), a business-type activity, which comprise the balance sheet as of December 31, 2021, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, and we have issued our report thereon dated February 2, 2022.

-In connection with our audit, nothing came to our attention that caused us to believe that the Agency failed to comply with §2925(3)(f) of the New York State Public Authorities Law regarding investment guidelines during the year ended December 31, 2020.
+In connection with our audit, nothing came to our attention that caused us to believe that the Agency failed to comply with §2925(3)(f) of the New York State Public Authorities Law regarding investment guidelines during the year ended December 31, 2021.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Agency's noncompliance with the above rules and regulations.